A Complete Guide to San Marino

 jana meerman san marino-39

 For €11 per person, you can visit seven museums across San Marino.
-You can buy this pass at any of the seven museums listed below.
+You can buy the Museum Pass at any of the seven museums listed below.
 These museums are:

 • First Tower - Cesta Tower, with the Museum of Ancient Weapons (above)